-For student appeals of faculty and department imposed sanctions the decision of the Academic Policies Committee is final.
-For sanctions imposed by the APC (e.g. suspension or expulsion from the university or additional sanctions imposed by the Academic Policy Committee for repeat offenders), the student may appeal the Committee's findings to the Provost.
+For student appeals of faculty imposed sanctions the decision of the Academic Policies Committee is final.
+For sanctions imposed by the APC (e.g. suspension or expulsion from the university or additional sanctions imposed by the Academic Policy Committee for repeat offenders) and committee findings of sanctions imposed by a professional program (e.g. dismissal from the program), the student or the professional program may appeal the Committee's findings to the Provost.
 Appeals must be filed within five working days of receiving notice of the committee's decision.
 The written appeal must be filed with the Provost and should set forth all of the reasons that support reversal of the committee's findings.
 The Provost will review the written appeal and the documentation associated with the case.
 The Provost has the discretion to take any action necessary to thoroughly complete a review, and then will issue a decision, which will be binding and final.
-The decision will be conveyed in writing to the student, the faculty member, department chair, dean of the school, Registrar, the Dean of Students and the Academic Policies Committee.
+The decision will be conveyed in writing to the student, the faculty member, department chair, dean of the school, Registrar, the Office of Academic Affairs and the Academic Policies Committee.